serverStarting the server

 After setting up .env.development, you can run your development server like this:

-And you should see a little something like this and you can visit http://localhost:3000 to check out your app!
+And you should see a little something like this and you can visit http://localhost:3000arrow-up-right to check out your app!

 Last updated